courtarro/fakeTube/README.md

 1. Install Python 2.7
 2. Run the included web server: `python server.py`
-3. Check that Python says `Serving at port 80`.
+3. Check that Python says `Serving at port: 80`.
 If so, the web server is running.
-4. Open `C:\Windows\System32\drivers\etc\hosts` in your favorite text editor.
-Note that 32-bit text editors may not be able to see the `etc` directory inside `drivers`, so you might need to type that manually.
-That's because Windows is hiding 64-bit stuff from the 32-bit program.
-5. Anyway, add this line to the bottom of the file:

-		127.0.0.1 gdata.youtube.com

-6. Save your `hosts` file.
-Make sure it didn't get saved as `hosts.txt`; that won't work.

-This tells Windows that the specific YouTube server is actually hosted locally.

 ## Complete the Achievements